nefarius/LupuServ/README.md

 <summary>Using CM.com</summary>

 - Register an account with [CM.com](https://www.cm.com/)
-    - Don't forget to respond to verification SMS and mail
+    - Remember to respond to verification SMS and mail
     - Add a balance of at least 15€ (as of time of writing) to unlock the Messaging gateway channel (which allows sending messages)
     - Get the Product token/API key for the Messaging gateway